Crispin Bonham-Carter: Careers

 Bonham-Carter starred alongside Ewan McGregor in the 1993 BBC period drama Scarlet and Black, playing Rachel Weisz's suitor.
 He starred in the TV sitcom Honey for Tea in 1994.
 He appeared as Mr Bingley in the 1995 BBC adaptation of Pride and Prejudice, alongside Colin Firth.
-He played a small role in Bridget Jones's Diary in 2001.
-That same year, he appeared on Season 4 of Absolutely Fabulous as a gardener named Jago Balfour, who was commissioned to redesign the back garden.
+He played Greg in Bridget Jones's Diary in 2001.
+That same year, he appeared on season 4 of Absolutely Fabulous as a gardener named Jago Balfour, who was commissioned to redesign the back garden.

 Bonham trained as a teacher from 2007 to 2008, and then worked for 10 years teaching English and Classics at Alexandra Park School, a comprehensive school in north London.
-In 2019, he was appointed an Assistant Head at Queen Elizabeth's School, Barnet—his "dream job".
+In 2019, he was appointed an Assistant Head at Queen Elizabeth's School, Barnet—his dream job.